PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 18:36:41
+Last updated: 2024-04-02 18:37:15
-Random Quote: Laughter is not at all a bad beginning for a friendship, and it is far the best ending for one. - Oscar Wilde
+Random Quote: Forgiveness is choosing to love.
+It is the first skill of self-giving love. - Mahatma Gandhi